Dharamshala

 11 kms from Dharamshala close to the fresh water springs is the temple of Bhagsunath.
 It is a popular picnic spot and has the famous slate quarries nearby.
 Further about 2kms. is the beautiful Bhagsunag water falls.
 This tiny settlement 5,800 ft above sea level is the seat of an ancient temple The Bhagsunag and is believed to be 10,000 years old.
 Demon king and the powerful snake god had a great battle, after whom the village got the name Bhagsu.

-In Bhagsu you can take a tented accomodation on the banks of the Bhagsu river or Hotel Anand Palace is located near the temple and has rooms ranging from Rs 1650 onwards (Ph - 01892-220507).
+In Bhagsu you can take a tented accommodation on the banks of the Bhagsu river or Hotel Anand Palace is located near the temple and has rooms ranging from Rs 1650 onwards (Ph - 01892-220507).
 HOTEL TRIUND at www.hoteltriunddharamshala.com.

 Dharamkot